Frequently asked questions

-For some offering plans, you can provision Watson Studio and Watson Knowledge Catalog apps in multiple IBM Cloud service regions.
-However, your projects, catalogs, and data are specific to the region in which they were saved and can be accessed only from your apps in that region.
+For some offering plans, you can provision Watson Studio and Watson Knowledge Catalog services in multiple IBM Cloud service regions.
+However, your projects, catalogs, and data are specific to the region in which they were saved and can be accessed only from your services in that region.
 You must switch your region to see the projects, catalogs, and data from that region.

 You can use the latest versions of these web browers:

-Tip for Firefox on Mac users: Horizontal scrolling within an app can be interpreted by your Mac as an attempt to swipe between pages.
-If this behavior is undesired or if you experience browser crashes after the app prompts you to stay on the page, consider disabling the Swipe between pages gesture in Launchpad > System Preferences > Trackpad > More Gestures.
+Tip for Firefox on Mac users: Horizontal scrolling within the UI can be interpreted by your Mac as an attempt to swipe between pages.
+If this behavior is undesired or if you experience browser crashes after the service prompts you to stay on the page, consider disabling the Swipe between pages gesture in Launchpad > System Preferences > Trackpad > More Gestures.